davidmreed/davidmreed.github.io/_drafts/circleci-sfdx-multiple-org-shapes.md

 We can define an arbitrary number of these jobs.

-If we define jobs by copying and pasting the [core SFDX build job]({{ site.baseurl }}{% post_url 2018-02-02-salesforce-dx-circleci %}), our `config.yml` is going to become unwieldy.
+If we define jobs by copying and pasting the [core SFDX build job]({{ site.baseurl }}{% post_url 2018-02-02-salesforce-dx-circleci %}), our `config.yml` can become unwieldy.
 If there's a lot of setup work that significantly differs between the org definitions, it might be necessary nonetheless.
 But if the job definitions vary by little more than the name of the scratch org definition file, we can take advantage of YAML's aliasing feature to "template" our core build instructions into each job, while using environment variables to define the differences between them.

 Here's what it looks like.
 (The complete `config.yml` file is available on GitHub).